 This itinerary is subject to change.
 ExpeditionTrips is not responsible for itinerary changes.

 On all departures, a certified photo instructor will be at your side and at your service to inspire and assist you.
 Take advantage of talks, presentations, slideshows and “laptop gallery” sharing events.
 All skill and interest levels are welcome; the instructors can meet you wherever you are on your journey.
 All you need to participate is a camera— point-and-shoot, smartphone, DSLR, whatever—and a sense of adventure.
 And you’re sure to return home with amazing photos.

 Two-Night Whale Shark Extension

 Extend your stay in La Paz, Mexico to further explore the rich culture of the area.
 Learn more about the history of the region with a visit to the La Paz Cathedral.
 Indulge in the local cuisine with inspiring local lunches and top it all off with an awe-inspiring opportunity to snorkel with the largest fish on the planet; gentle giant Whale Sharks.
 3 days.

 2019 Single Occupancy from $1,110

-Transfer from ship to Baja airport if booked on group flights; shipboard accommodations; kayaking; snorkeling; gear on loan (snorkeling gear and wetsuit); video chronicle of your trip; certified photo instructor; all meals onboard ship; soft drinks onboard ship.
+Transfer from Crowne Plaza San Pedro hotel to ship; transfer from ship to SJD (Los Cabos) airport if booked on recommended flights; shipboard accommodations; kayaking; snorkeling; gear on loan (snorkeling gear and wetsuit); video chronicle of your trip; certified photo instructor; all meals onboard ship; soft drinks onboard ship.
 Subject to change without notice.